 KKR & Co.
-(KKR), the private-equity firm run by Henry Kravis and George Roberts, reported a third-quarter profit after a loss a year earlier as the value of its holdings rose.
+(KKR:US), the private-equity firm run by Henry Kravis and George Roberts, reported a third-quarter profit after a loss a year earlier as the value of its holdings rose.

 Economic net income after taxes, a measure of profit excluding some costs, was $487.3 million, or 69 cents a share, compared with a loss of $621.7 million, or 91 cents, a year earlier, New York-based KKR said today.
 Fee-related earnings fell and fundraising for a new flagship buyout fund is still trailing the firm’s target, sending the shares lower.